Internet Explorer support ending

 As of January 1st, 2020, PlayNow.com no longer provides browser support for IE 11.
 If you choose to use IE 11 we cannot guarantee you will be able to login or use the site.
 We advise you switch to the latest version of either Edge, Firefox or Chrome.

 Kids & Gambling

-- Is obsessed with the results of professional sports.
+- Is obsessed with the results of professional sporting events

-- Often has dice, playing cards or lottery tickets.
+- Is often playing around with dice, playing cards or lottery tickets

 Talking to Kids About Gambling

 Unlike other risk behaviours like drinking and smoking, most parents do not talk to their kids about gambling, leaving kids to make up their own rules.
 As a parent, it is important to recognize that gambling carries risk and to approach it as you would other risky behaviours.
 The good news is that statistics indicate kids look first to their parents for advice and guidance.
 So knowing the facts about gambling and starting the conversation earlier means kids will be better prepared to make responsible choices.